 The Next Step

-It’s important to review your current marketing strategy and consider what a new domain may do to your brand.
+It’s important to review your current law firm marketing strategy and consider what a new domain may do to your brand.
 If you’ve invested a lot in marketing your current domain, perhaps there’s no need to move to a new one.
 However, if you think of the risk the TLD will have to your online reputation, you may want to rethink your decision.
 We advise on discussing this with a professional online marketing strategist.
 Find out what the benefits and drawbacks of TLDs are.
 You’ll be surprised to know how much a change in your domain name can add value to your practice.

 Value Of New TLDs For Branding